 Hospitality

-A variety of tours are given several times a day; one can signup for these at the time of your visit.
-The Beringer Introduction Tour takes visitors through the old hand dug caves – most of which have been enlarged and sealed over with gunnite but there is one small cave still preserved.
+A variety of tours are given several times a day; one can sign up for these at the time of your visit.
+The Beringer Introduction Tour offers visitors a self-guided tour through the old hand dug caves – most of which have been enlarged and sealed over with gunnite but there is one small cave still preserved.
 A library wine room is seen on this tour which has bottles dating back 50+ years.
 Incidentally a scene from the movie Walk in the Clouds was filmed in front of this small room within the cave (with actors Anthony Quinn and Keanu Reeves).
 The reserve room is decorated very nicely and is intimate.
-Photos of famous mostly older movie stars hang on the walls behind the tasting counter.
+Photos of famous mostly older movie stars who visited the winery over the decades hang on the walls behind the tasting counter.

 Photos of all their winemakers sit on top of barrels in the cave.
 Most of the barrels you see in this cave are empty and are for show rather than for wine making.
 The tour typically includes three wines, a small production white, a red and often a sweet fizzy wine to finish the tour.